Crypto0/crypto.github.io/index.md

 # whoami

 Cybersecurity is one of the new trends in the computer world.
-Both governments and companies are struggling daily to protect their informations or even to be able to get rivals informations.
-We at pogTeam believe in a true hacker-style team for developing our cyber skills together by playing CTFs contests and discussing every security aspect of technology.
+Both governments and companies are struggling daily to protect their informations or even to be able to get rivals informations. im Hamza Abderrahim A self-professed 'massive geek' cybersecurity expert , specialized Networks And Information Security Engineering in PSUT.

 # CTF?